 This is the first step to take when you want to grow an aerogarden at home.
 There are kits available from different companies.
 It also comes with plans which you can customize according to your preferences and accessible materials.

 2) Get hold of sufficient knowledge about starting an aeroponics garden

-You will need sufficient knowledge on how to plant and maintain your plants in this kind of hydroponic system before going ahead with the whole process.
+You need sufficient knowledge on how to plant and maintain your plants in this kind of hydroponic system before going ahead with the whole process.
 You might not have all the necessary resources for this part.
 But, there are tons of resources online that could lead you towards what you’re looking for.
 This is if you know where exactly to look.

 3) Set up everything properly and place it somewhere where plants can thrive

 There are different setups that you can create in order to start growing the plants.
 There are self-contained aeroponics systems, ebb&flow hydroponic systems, and many others.
 Each has their own unique characteristics and means of setting up.

 4) Perform regular maintenance on plant growth

 This mainly consists of checking when to add nutrients or water.
 Your plants need light or you need to remove them from the system if necessary.
 We will discuss this information further in detail below.